cronica-it/.github/profile/README.md

 ### Aims

-The ct's goal is to **reconstruct and preserve the Romanian IT&C history** in a long-term manner, in relation to the international context.
+The project's goal is to **reconstruct and preserve the Romanian IT&C history** in a long-term manner, in relation to the international context.

 ### Web site